-Becoming conscious of my triggers and childhood wounds has been essential in my recovery.
+Becoming conscious of my triggers and childhood wounds has been essential in my sober recovery.
 The more I understand my triggers, the easier it is to catch myself in my addictive patterns and choose differently.

 One meditation that has helped me heal deep wounds from childhood is the Kundalini Meditation for Releasing Childhood Anger.
 If you have resentment, anger or trauma that stems back to when you were young, practicing this meditation regularly can set you free.
-You can access it here:

 When you feel yourself being triggered and need a fast dose of serenity, there are two tools you can use in the moment.
 One is a simple, powerful prayer that I share in this video.
 Another is the Backpack Meditation.
 This is a Kundalini meditation that you can bust out whenever stress is taking over.

 When I notice myself slipping into old patterns, I can be compassionate toward myself for having those triggers.
 I can acknowledge my spiritual assignments and show up for them fully in order to heal them, and can I feel safe to let go of the story that I tell myself so that the Universe can write a new one for me.